admndrsn/dylan/README.md

 by Charlie Ellis

-This is a repository for my final project of UC Berkeley course Digital Humanities 100: Theory and Methods in the Digital Humanities.
+This is a repository for the final project of UC Berkeley course Digital Humanities 100: Theory and Methods in the Digital Humanities.

 Project Description: